-The University's educational programming consists of primary prevention and awareness programs for all students and new employees and ongoing awareness and prevention campaigns for students and faculty that:
+The University engages in educational programming to prevent domestic violence, dating/intimate partner/relationship violence, sexual assault and stalking.
+Educational programming consists of primary prevention and awareness programs for all students and new employees and ongoing awareness and prevention campaigns for students and faculty that:

-- a) Identifies domestic violence, dating/intimate partner/relationship violence, sexual assault and stalking as prohibited conduct; - b) Defines what behavior constitutes domestic violence, dating/intimate partner/relationship violence, sexual assault, and stalking; - Defines what behavior and actions constitute consent to sexual activity in the state of Minnesota and at Minnesota State Mankato; - Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating/intimate partner/relationship violence, sexual assault, or stalking against a person other than the bystander; - e) Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential attacks. - f) Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act. - g) Provides procedures for reporting campus sexual assault; and, - Provides information on campus resources on sexual assault and organizations that support victims of sexual assault.
+- a) Identifies domestic violence, dating/intimate partner/relationship violence, sexual assault and stalking as prohibited conduct; - b) Defines what behavior constitutes domestic violence, dating/intimate partner/relationship violence, sexual assault, and stalking; - c) Defines what behavior and actions constitute consent to sexual activity in the state of Minnesota and at Minnesota State University, Mankato; - d) Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating/relationship violence, sexual assault, or stalking against a person other than the bystander; - e) Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential attacks. - f) Provides an overview of information contained in the Annual Security Report in compliance with the Clery - g) Provides procedures for reporting sexual violence, including, dating/intimate partner/relationship violence, sexual assault, and stalking; and, - h) Provides information on campus resources on sexual assault and organizations that support victims of sexual assault.

-Minnesota State Mankato has developed an annual educational campaign consisting of presentations that include distribution of educational materials to students and new employees; providing student's online and in-person comprehensive sexual violence prevention training; participating in the fall new faculty orientation program; presenting programs throughout the year, including sessions such as: skits, clothes line projects, a residence community training program, an annual poster series and web-based training programs related to the 1B.3 Sexual Violence Policy.
+Minnesota State Mankato has developed an annual educational campaign consisting of presentations that include distribution of educational materials to students and new employees; providing student's online and in-person comprehensive consent and respect training; participating in the fall new faculty orientation program; presenting programs throughout the year, including sessions such as: skits, clothes line projects, a residence community training program, an annual poster series and web-based training programs related to the 1B.3 Sexual Violence Policy.

-Minnesota State Mankato offered the following primary and ongoing prevention and awareness programs in 2018:
+Minnesota State Mankato offered the following primary and ongoing prevention and awareness programs in 2020: